jeffreyqdd/harvardschool/monopoly/README.md

 The bots in the game are not based off of AI.
 They contain a weight called m_botWeight, and it is randomly generated at the start.
 This weight ranges from 50 to 100 closed and is fixed during the game.
 A bot with a lower weight is less likely to make risky decisions that take up more than m_botWeight% of its current balance.

-#files and links
+# files and links
-1. Github contains project backups: www.github.com/jeffreyqdd
+1. Github contains project backups: http://www.github.com/jeffreyqdd

 2. Instructions are located in /text/instructions.txt
 * it can also be accessed in game using the "-rule" command at the start of the game.